The most comprehensive guide to understanding and obtaining sponsorships within parkour.

 I tend to use the resume style proposal to get my message across quickly and directly.
 This is usually reserved for potential sponsors that I had some prior contact with or ones I feel may not want or have time to review something slightly more extensive.
 Along with this, I attach a media kit that includes relevant photos, videos, and other sample media.
 I usually present this proposal as an email, PDF or mailed letter.
 This, unlike your stereotypical resume, usually incorporates some basic design into the layout.

-The portfolio proposal focuses on a more graphic-oriented design and is used with larger potential sponsors, or ones that I usually have had no prior contact with.
+The portfolio proposal focuses on a more graphics-oriented design and is used with larger potential sponsors, or ones that I usually have had no prior contact with.
 This method also provides you with a good way of neatly and professionally showing off other skills such as photography, videography or design.
 I usually present this portfolio as a PDF or HTML website.

 This is the sponsorship proposal I used when contacting Felix and Roger from ETRE-FORT.
 My “in” with the company was the fact that they had sent me one of the first pairs of their sweatpants in a giveaway and remembered who I was.
 Remember, warm calling.
 On top of that, I know many of the other sponsored athletes and knew what to expect.